 Her ascent to success began on a high note when she received the Savitri Jindal Scholarship to O.P.
 Jindal Global University (JGU).
 At JGLS, Merin’s conscientious nature allowed her to stack up many accolades during her time as a student.
 A few of them included:

-- Student coordinator for the Herbert Smith Freehills–Oxford University International Lecture Series;
+- Student coordinator for the Herbert Smith Freehills–Oxford University International Lecture Series

-- Speaker of the winning team for the fourth KR.
-Ramamani Memorial Taxation Moot Court Competition;
+- Speaker of the winning team for the fourth K.R.
+Ramamani Memorial Taxation Moot Court Competition

 - Assisted JGU’s Sexual Harassment Committee in drafting its constitution by the Sexual Harassment Act of 2013

 “Access to some of the best thinkers from across the globe as faculty members was a huge advantage.
 I was constantly mentored and guided by them at every step,” she shares.
-She made the most of that opportunity.
-At JGLS, she was an undergraduate research assistant to Professor Khagesh Gautam, and teaching assistant to Professor James Nedumpara.
+She made the most of it.
+At JGLS, Merin was an undergraduate research assistant to Professor Khagesh Gautam, and teaching assistant to Professor James Nedumpara.
 The experience she gained working with them and the belief system she developed at JGU later shaped many of her decisions as she started her career with a corporate legal giant.